-VSOP Cognac: This stands for ‘Very Special Old Pale’
+V.S.O.P.
+Cognac: Meaning ‘Very Special Old Pale’

-XO Cognac: This stands for ‘Extra Old’
+XO Cognac: ‘Extra Old’

 – Vieux A Cognac marked as such represents a grade between the official grades of VSOP and XO.

-– Hors d’Age Officially, the BNIC states this as being equal to an XO.
-However, in reality it’s actually used to communicate a very high quality product; one that’s beyond the official age scale.
-The literal translation of Hors d’age is ‘beyond age.’
+– Hors d’Age Officially, the BNIC states this as being equal to XO.
+In the industry, it’s used to communicate a very high quality product, one that is beyond an official age rating.
+The literal translation of Hors d’Age is ‘beyond age.’

-The blending of different cognac ages
+The blending of different Cognac ages